Sumit-837/Obsidian-git-sync/Notespace/03 Resources/Notes-CS50W-Lec3-Django.md

 - Inside our new `urls.py`, we’ll create a list of url patterns that a user might visit while using our website.
 In order to do this:
     - We have to make some imports: `from django.urls import path` will give us the ability to reroute URLs, and `from . import views` will import any functions we’ve created in `views.py`.
     - Create a list called `urlpatterns`
-    - For each desired URL, add an item to the `urlpatterns` list that contains a call to the `path` function with two or three arguments: A string representing the URL path, a function from `views.py` that we wish to call when that URL is visited, and (optionally) a name for that path, in the format `name="something"`.
-For example, here’s what our simple app looks like now:
+    - For each desired URL, add an item to the `urlpatterns` list that contains a call to the `path` function with two or three arguments: ^149722
+	    1. A string representing the URL path
+	    2. A function from `views.py` that we wish to call when that URL is visited
+	    3. And (optionally) a name for that path, in the format `name="something"`.
+For example, here’s what our simple app looks like now: ^086ef2

 ```python
 from django.urls import path